iwataka/dotfiles/README.md

 # My dotfiles

+This is very early-experimental stage, so use with much caution.

 ## Introduction
 This is my dotfiles using vim and zshell.
 This aims to set up the same environment on different computers easily.
 This contains several dotfiles and